zharmad/SpinRelax/README.md

 - [ ] Make a module to contain the header python scripts.
 - [ ] First Refactor code to simplify workflow stages, such as moving bash processing to within respective python scripts.

-## Workflow changes in October 2021.
+## Workflow changes as of Jan 2022 over the past year:

-- Planned: Will alter syntax for experimetnal fitting of data.
+- Altered syntax for experimental fitting of data.
+Conditions such as magnetic fields are included with the epxeirmental data.
 - Changed syntax user QoL: center-solute-gromacs.bash

 # General Information